ohnotnow/treasure-or-trash/README.md

 # Treasure or Trash

 I have hundreds of old code projects sitting in a directory.
-Most of them are half-finished experiments, tutorial follow-alongs, and "I wonder if..." ideas I never came back to.
-This tool points an LLM at each one, gets a quick summary and a keep/bin verdict, then gives me a terminal UI to act on the results.
+Most of them are half-finished experiments, experiments, and "I wonder if..." ideas I never came back to.
+This tool points an LLM at each one, gets a quick summary and a keep/bin verdict, then gives you a terminal UI to act on the results.

 ## How it works

 There are two scripts:

 `main.py` (the scanner) walks a directory looking for Python, Go, Laravel, and Node/Bun projects.
-It finds them by their marker files (`go.mod`, `artisan`, `package.json`, `pyproject.toml`, etc.), guesses whether they're simple or complex based on file count, then sends a snapshot of each one to an LLM.
+It guesses whether they're simple or complex based on key file count, then sends a snapshot of each one to an LLM.
 You get back a one-line summary and a "treasure", "trash", or "unsure" verdict.
-Everything goes into a JSON file and a markdown report.
+Everything goes into a terse JSON file and a more easy to read markdown report.

-`review.py` (the reviewer) is a Textual TUI that loads that JSON and lets you tag each project as keep, archive, or delete.
+`review.py` is a TUI that loads that JSON and lets you tag each project as keep, archive, or delete.
 Archiving zips the project before removing it.
 There's a dry-run mode so you can check the zips look right before anything gets deleted.

 ## Prerequisites